I know, none of us want to talk about this let alone think that our tween or teen could get to this point.

 It’s a tough topic to address for so many, yet I believe one of the most critical.
 I propose that while your teenager may be okay, he or she knows of someone who is not.
 It is an epidemic; and somehow our kids are living in a culture that has desensitized itself to it.
 More and more kids are feeling the despair and toying with the fantasy of death.

-If you have any questions, please feel free to contact myself or any of the other therapists at Emery Counseling.
+If you have any questions, please feel free to contact Emery Counseling.